Landscape Design

 • Late-Season Mulching Caution: Mulching once soil temperatures drop too low leads to slower breakdown and potential thatch buildup.

-Seasonal Benefits of Proper Timing
+Seasonal Benefits of Mulching on Time

 • Ensures leaves break down entirely over winter